-The following census maps illustrate the KIPDA region for female population, male population, limited English proficiency, minority persons, older persons (age 65+), persons with low income and persons with disabilities (age 18 and older).
+The following census maps illustrate the KIPDA region for female population, male population, Limited English proficiency, minority persons, older persons (age 65+), persons with low income and persons with disabilities (age 18 and older).

-PERCENT FEMALE POPULATION DATA NOTE: American Community Survey (ACE) data are a stimutes based on a survey sunds.
-Antibility of ACE data can very widdly-respectibly for smaller approache levels; therefore, Needro & Brox (NOCE) for the speciality of the data.
+DATA NOTE American Community Survey (ACC) data are a stimulate based on a survey sample.
+Reliability of ACC data can vary wels in respectibly for smaller grapmable lawer, therefore, Magnetic discussions and the meta samplessing source data tables should be consulted to assess the dependability of the data.